chauvinSimon/hmm_for_autonomous_driving/README.md

 - In **Markov Chains**, states are not hidden but completly observable.
 - In **Partially Observable Markov Decision Processes** (POMDP), the user has some control over the transitions between hidden states (introduction of `action`).
 - In **Naive Bayes model**, hidden state are fixed (no sequence since no transition).
+- HMM is a special case of **Dynamic Bayes Networks** (DBNs) in which the entire state of the world is represented by a single hidden state variable.
+- **Kalman Filters** can be conceived of as continuous valued HMMs.
 - In **Generative Directed Graphs** (GDG), the first-order-chain (linear) structure is generalized to any graph structure (you can impose dependencies to arbitrary elements, not just on the previous element).
 - **Linear-Chain CRF** is the discriminative version of HMM (like Logistic Regression and more generally  Maximum Entropy Models are the discriminate version of Naive Bayes) i.e. the consideration is on the conditional probability p(y|x) instead of the joint probability p(y,x).
 - In **Conditional Random Fields ** (CRF), the two strong (unreasonable) HMM hypotheses are dropped (it better addresses the so-called "labeling bias issue" but also become more complicated for inference).